cpxx9/odin-tictactoe/README.md

 ## Game itself
 ### module for game board
 store the board as an array
-&emsp;>initialize the rows and columns variables for the board &emsp;>initialize board array as empty
+> initialize the rows and columns variables for the board &emsp;>initialize board array as empty
 &emsp;>push Cell object to array making 2d array create method to get the array